Pensions

 Deciding how you plan to take your pension money is a key part of any retirement plan.

 If you’re getting close to retirement, it’s time to start investigating how to make the best use of the savings in your pension pot.
 Will you take out your money in lump sums?
 Will you leave money invested during your retirement and take it flexibly as and when you need it (also known as drawdown)?
 If you do that, what will you invest in?
-Will you convert it into a guaranteed income for life (sometimes called an annuity)?
+Or will you convert it into a guaranteed income for life (sometimes called an annuity)?
+You could even go for a combination of options.
+You can find out more about taking your money on MoneyHelper.

 Check with your provider that your pension plan offers the options that you want.
-If they don’t, shop around and compare providers to find a deal that works for you.
+If it doesn’t, shop around and compare providers to find a deal that works for you.
 You may find you get more from your retirement income as a result.

 Step three: Work out how much you might need in retirement

-What sort of retirement lifestyle would you like to enjoy?
+What sort of retirement lifestyle would you like?
 Will your mortgage and other debts be paid off?
-Do you plan to travel and spend some of your hard-earned savings?
+Do you plan to travel?
 How much money do you need to retire?

-The answers to these and many other questions are very important when it comes to working out what you’ll need by way of an income every year.
+The answers to these and many other questions are very important when it comes to working out how much money you might need every year.
 They’re also worth discussing with whoever you plan to spend your retirement with.

-The Retirement Living Standards, published by the Pensions and Lifetime Savings Association, give a helpful starting point when retirement planning.
+The Retirement Living Standards, published by Pensions UK, gives helpful starting point when retirement planning.

 Step four: Understand the bigger picture

-When you have an idea of the kind of lifestyle you’d like and the income you’d need to pay for that, the next step is to see whether your savings can support this.
+When you have an idea of the kind of lifestyle you’d like and how much money you might need to pay for that, the next step is to see whether your savings can support this.

-Starting with your pension pot, you will need an accurate picture of where you are right now.
-Most pension plans let you check online any time how much you’ve got and if your savings are on track.
+Starting with your pension pot, you’ll need an accurate picture of where you are right now.
+Many pension plans let you check online any time how much you’ve got and if your savings are on track.
 You can find out more about our online services on our website, or visit our support page for FAQs and ways to get in touch.

-You can see how much any pension plans could be worth when you come to retire by putting some basic details into our pension calculator, which will also take into account what you might expect from the State Pension.
+You can see how much your pension plans could be worth when you come to retire by putting some basic details into our pension calculator, which can also take into account what you might expect from the State Pension.

-At most, the State Pension will give you just over £11,500 a year.
-This would mean you need almost £20,000 more a year if you were aiming for the ‘moderate’ lifestyle outlined above.
-So this is where your personal and workplace pension plans and any other retirement income sources like ISAs or other investments come in.
+The full new State Pension currently gives you £11,973.
+This might mean you'd need more than an extra £19,000 of spendable income a year if you were aiming for the 'moderate' lifestyle outlined above.
+So this is where your personal and workplace pension plans and any other retirement income sources like Individual Savings Accounts (ISAs) or other investments come in.

 And don’t forget to take into account other income options you might have from things like part-time work, rental income or other savings.